Faculty Fellows at the Humanities Institute, 2019-2020

 Additionally, the fellowship competition is also open to faculty who are developing innovative approaches involving digital text analysis, archive development, data visualization, or other digital tools, as well as faculty who are moving to new modes of scholarly communication.

-2. Curriculum vitae
+2. Curriculum vitae.

-3. Project description (no more than 1,000 words)
+3. Project description (no more than 1,000 words).

 4. Sample of your scholarly work (no more than 6000 words) or of your creative work

-The selection committee will consider only those applications that are complete and that adhereto the specified word and page limits.
+The selection committee will consider only those applications that are complete and that adhere to the specified word and page limits.